- Michael Hanz - KC4TOS

 Reassembly and Painting

-As far as lubrication goes, the old greases called out in the TMs were never that good for longevity.
-Thereís a much better product out these days - a synthetic based product by Mobil that is designed specifically for high speed electric motor bearings, called Mobilithģ SHCģ 100.
-There might be something better...but Iíve searched for a long time - and a couple of my expert colleagues at the National Society of Professional Engineers enthusiastically confirmed the choice.
-It comes in a standard grease gun cartridge, should be less than $15 for a lfetime supply.
-If you can't find it anywhere else, call Enco at (800) 873-3626 and ask for ordering number #505-1239.
+As far as lubrication goes, the old greases called out in the TMs were never that good for longevity or lubricity.
+Thereís a much better product available now - a synthetic based product by Mobil that is designed specifically for high speed electric motor bearings, called Mobilithģ SHCģ 100.
+There might be something better...but Iíve searched for a long time - and a couple of colleagues at the National Society of Professional Engineers who specialize in lubrication engineering highly recommended the choice.
+It comes in a standard grease gun cartridge, should be less than $15 or so for a lfetime supply.
+If you can't find it anywhere else, Amazon has it online.
 Do not use wheel bearing grease - it is formulated for higher load, slow speed (~100 rpm) bearings, and won't cut it over time at 8,000 rpm.
 Be aware that this grease has a lithium complex thickener that does allow some separation of the synthetic base oil over time, especially if you stand a cartridge up on end on the shelf to save space.
 That's perfectly normal, but if you want to minimize it simply to keep the mess down (it's a bright red color), put it in a plastic sack and pitch it horizontally into the shop refrigerator, rather than leaving it up on the shelf in summer heat.
-In the small amounts required for a bearing, the separation is the same as any other motor bearing lubricant, and in fact is what allows the grease to do its job - the thickener is not a very good lubricant.
+In the small amounts required in a bearing, the separation is the same as any other motor bearing lubricant, and in fact is what allows the grease to do its job - the thickener is not a very good lubricant.

 The grease is only half the story.
 You have to get it into the clean bearing.
 Iíve tried hand-packing bearings every which way from Sunday, and there are spaces that always seem to resist efforts to force the grease into.
 It takes a thumb rolling/wiping technique and a lot of patience to get the grease to be pressed all the way through the balls and race - it is not a 30 second evolution from start to finish.